vinayaksodar/web_dev/css/css_cheatsheet.md

 ---

 #### **14. Specificity**

 1. Inline styles: `style=""` (highest priority)
 2. ID selectors: `#id`
 3. Classes, attributes, pseudo-classes: `.class`, `[attr]`, `:hover`
 4. Element types, pseudo-elements: `p`, `::before` (lowest priority)

 ---

+The **"height unbounded"** issue in **Flutter** compared to **HTML** highlights a fundamental difference in how layout systems work in both frameworks.

+---

+### 🔍 **1.
+What Happens in HTML (with Flexbox)?**

+In **HTML/CSS**, when you use nested `flex-col` (or `flex-direction: column`), the browser:

+- Automatically calculates the height of child elements based on their content.
+- Expands the parent container as needed, unless constrained by a fixed height, `max-height`, or viewport limits.
+- Think of this like an inside out calcualtion of size

+**Why It Works in HTML:**
+The browser's layout engine allows elements to grow naturally based on content size without explicitly defined heights.

+---

+### 📱 **2.
+Why Does Flutter Complain About "Height Unbounded"?**

+In **Flutter**, widgets require explicit constraints from their parent to determine their size.
+When you use a `Column` inside another `Column` without proper constraints:

+- The outer `Column` tries to give infinite height to its children since it doesn't inherently constrain their size.
+- The inner `Column` tries to expand vertically to fit its children, but without height constraints, it results in an **unbounded height error**.
+- Think of this as an outside in calculation of sizes.

+---